Our featured feline, Ragamuffin - read more about him at the foot of the page

 Photographed Dec 2005

-The Live & Let Live, at Cotmanhay, Derbyshire - click to enlarge
+The Live and Let Live, Cotmanhay, Derbs

 The sign for the Live and Let Live gives an interesting interpretation of the name.
 This pub is in Cotmanhay, Derbyshire.
 Thanks to the Inn Sign Society for bringing this one to our attention.